 Prepare a three-page PDF file where: Page 1: front, Page 2: back, Page 3: Liquid Metal for the front.

-Requirements and notes for Liquid Gold/Silver metallized elements
+Requirements and Notes for Liquid Gold/Silver Metallized Elements

 Minimum dimensions of elements: